odin-lang/odin-lang.org/content/docs/overview.md

 ### Exported names

-All declarations in a package are exported by default.
+All declarations in a package are public by default.

 The `private` attribute can be applied to an entity to prevent it from being exported from a package.
 ```odin